SteamGridDB/steam-rom-manager/README.md

-# Maintenance-only as of 2019-09-13

-Steam ROM Manager will only be updated to fix breaking bugs.
-No new features will be added.
-Pull requests will still be reviewed and merged.

 # For casual users

 There are some helpful (albeit slightly outdated) tutorial videos to be found [here](https://dozennn.github.io/steam-rom-manager/).
 There is plenty of documentation available in the app's built in FAQ, and if you need further help there are expert users to be found on the [discord](https://discord.gg/nxxzBPJ).